indutny/escape.js/README.md

   (be it class method, or just a function property)
 * `value` escapes if method is called on it (`value.method()`).
 Chaining is a a natural way to return `value` back to caller.
 (See `ex7` below).
-  (XXX(indutny): this is required for soundness, but is very unwieldy)
+  (XXX(indutny): this is required for soundness, but is very unwieldy).
+* `this` escapes at the end of the function.
+Use chaining if invoking several methods within class method is required.
+  (XXX(indutny): unwieldy too).

 If value does not escape - it is deallocated at the end of the scope where it was declared.
 When value is deallocated - all its sub-values are deallocated too